Department of Justice is now the Department of Communities and Justice. Find out more >

 In some courts or tribunals, you may be ordered to prepare a statement.
 A statement is written evidence which may be used to support a case.
 A statement must be signed and dated but does not have to be sworn like an affidavit.
 It can be witnessed, although this is not always necessary.

-Statements are used in the civil claims division of the Local Court and in some tribunals.
+Statements are used in the civil claims division of the Local Court and in some tribunals, including the NSW Civil and Administrative Tribunal (NCAT).
 In the Small Claims Division of the Local Court, statements are used instead of witnesses attending a hearing.
 In the General Division of the Local Court, statements are served on (given to) each party but witnesses usually still have to attend the hearing.
 Statements are also sometimes used in criminal, traffic and Apprehended Violence Order (AVO) cases.

 For a helpful tool to use when writing a statement, see Checklist: Writing statements.